 When it comes to credit cards for people with bad credit, your choices are limited.
 But you don’t have to be stuck with a lousy credit card.
 Below we list some of the best credit cards for people with bad credit.
 If your credit is too bad for an unsecured credit card (unless it comes with outrageously high interest and fees), then consider a secured credit card that requires a refundable deposit but often has better terms otherwise.

 Unsecured Credit Cards for Bad Credit

-The Mission Lane Visa® Credit Card – Mission Lane specializes in credit cards for people who are rebuilding credit after past credit problems.
+The Mission Lane Visa® Credit Card – Mission Lane branded credit cards are for people who are rebuilding credit after past credit problems.
 Card terms vary, with the possibility of a $0 annual fee up to a $59 annual fee, depending on your credit history.
 You’ll get an instant decision on your application, and you could qualify for a higher credit line after making your first 6 payments on time.

 Petal® 1 “No Annual Fee” Visa® Credit Card – This up-and-coming credit card company may have a no-annual-fee credit card for you even with bad credit.
 Your credit limit might start a little lower, but your first credit line increase could come as soon as 6 months after approval.
 No guarantees, but Petal does offer a pre-approval process to give you an idea if you’re likely to qualify for the card.
 Petal credit cards are issued by WebBank, Member FDIC.

 Capital One Platinum Secured Credit Card – Solid secured credit card option with no annual fee, and you could be automatically considered for a higher credit line in as little as 6 months.
 You’ll put down a refundable security deposit of at least $200 (in most cases) and get an initial credit limit of that same amount (or maybe a little more, depending on your credit history).
 Otherwise, it functions just like any other credit card, and if you make your payments on time, it could be a building block toward a credit score that’s not so bad anymore.